-This offence is in addition to existing mandatory reporting obligations for specified staff under the Children, Youth and Families Act 2005.
+This offence is in addition to existing mandatory reporting obligations for specified staff under the Children, Youth and Families Act 2005 (External link).
 It applies to any person in authority within a relevant organisation, not just mandatory reporters.

 14. What is the penalty for failing to protect a child?

 15. How do I contact Victoria Police?